 There are several free PTE methods webinars on the E2 PTE Youtube channel, and you can access a methods webinar for all of the PTE tasks when you become a paid student.

 On test day, it is very important to relax and calm your nerves.
 Once you enter the exam room, just go through the instructions thoroughly and check the headphones.
 It is mandatory to check the microphone and check your recording.
 If you feel that the recording is not proper, get your headphones changed.

 The Speaking tasks came first and just came one after the other, so it is very important for you to know the sequence and pattern beforehand.
-You must speak with minimal or no hesitation, because it contributes to your oral fluency score.
+You must speak with minimal or no hesitation because it contributes to your oral fluency score.
 Speaking is scored based on content, oral fluency, and pronunciation.

 The next task was Writing which was the easiest for me.
 I practiced a variety of summarize written text and essays which helped me in the actual exam.
-Getting assessment for these tasks from E2Language was helpful during the test.
+Getting an assessment for these tasks from E2Language was helpful during the test.

 Reading was tricky and I was running out of time.
 You should have a method to tackle all the reading tasks and vocabulary is important in answering them correctly.
 It is also crucial to have a good understanding of the different parts of speech and basic grammar to answer these questions.
-I used the process of elimination technique to get the right answer for the multiple choice questions.
+I used the process of elimination technique to get the right answer for the multiple-choice questions.

 Listening was comparatively easier and, like Reading, time management is key.
 The tasks after summarize spoken text are not individually timed, so you need to handle the allocated time efficiently.